NVIDIA-Merlin/Transformers4Rec/examples/README.md

 # Transformers4Rec Example Notebooks

-We have created a collection of example Jupyter notebooks using on different datasets to demonstrate how to use Transformers4Rec with PyTorch and TensorFlow APIs.
-Each example notebook provides incremental information about Transformers4Rec features and modues.
+We have created a collection of example Jupyter notebooks using different datasets to demonstrate how to use Transformers4Rec with PyTorch and TensorFlow APIs.
+Each example notebook provides incremental information about Transformers4Rec features and modules.

 ## Available Examples